Table of Contents

 Treatment of Alopecia Areata

 The breach in immune privilege that causes the immune system to attack the hair follicle has an unknown cause.
-However, one common thing among every patient is the hope that it stops as soon as possible.
+However, one common thing among every patient is the hope that it stops immediately.

-Alopecia Areata usually affects a small region of the scalp that may be easily concealed by a change in hairdo or the use of wigs until the hair starts growing again.
-In cases where the condition affects a larger region, and the patient is concerned about cosmetically restoring hair growth, certain medications may be prescribed to stop the immune system attack on the hair follicle or sporadically stimulate hair growth.
+Alopecia Areata usually affects a small scalp region that a change in hairdo or wigs may easily conceal until the hair starts growing again.
+In cases where the condition affects a larger region, and the patient is concerned about cosmetically restoring hair growth, certain medications may be prescribed to stop the immune system’s attack on the hair follicle or sporadically stimulate hair growth.

 - Corticosteroids injection: Corticosteroids suppress the immune system.
 This is injected with a tiny needle into the bare patches of skin.

-- Oral corticosteroids: This is in pill form and is often prescribed only to patients with extensive hair loss.
+- Oral corticosteroids: These are in pill form and are often prescribed only to patients with extensive hair loss.

 Topical Minoxidil, amongst others.